Chautauqua Lake Wildlife Management Area

 - Emergency, Law Enforcement & Rangers: 1-877-457-5680 or 911

-Chautauqua Lake Fish & Wildlife Management Area is a 123-acre parcel located six miles northwest of the City of Jamestown on Chautauqua Lake.
+Chautauqua Lake Wildlife Management Area (WMA) The primary purposes of the Chautauqua Lake WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This is a 123-acre parcel located six miles northwest of the City of Jamestown on Chautauqua Lake.
 It consists of three different parcels: Tom's Point, Cheney Farm, and Stow Farm.

+Chautauqua Lake WMA is located in Wildlife Management Unit 9J.
 An accessible hunting blind/observation deck provides access to the lake for waterfowl hunting.
+(View hunting seasons and trapping seasons)

 An accessible trail and combination hunting blind/observation deck were developed on the Stow Farm site.
 They provide access to the lake for waterfowl hunting and wildlife observation.